MasterJubei/OGX_STM32/README.md

        Should be able to build right away.

        Be careful about changing the configuration with CubeMX.
 It will destroy the changes made to the USB files.
-Use gitkraken/source tree to restore those.
+Use gitkraken/sourcetree to restore those.